-CMM 4 Quantitatively Controlled Configurations are locked, and proactively and continuously monitored for deviations from approved templates.
+Willimum Waturity Level.
+Civilvi 2 CMM 4 Quantitatively Controlled Configurations are locked and proactively and continuously monitored for deviations from approved templates.
 Changes or updates to baseline configuration triggers alerts across all applicable systems.
-CMM 3 Standardised Baseline configuration guides are regularly updated and reviewed to include any new options, features, or capabilities enabled through updates.
-Regular configuration audits across critical systems and platforms are undertaken and reported on.
-Legacy platforms are reviewed against baseline configuration.
-CMM 2 Planned & Tracked Baseline configuration guides are developed incorporating vendor and best-practice publications.
+3 ised Baseline configuration guides are regularly updated and reviewed to include any new options, features, or capabilities enabled through updates.
+CMM 3 Standardised Regular configuration audits across critical systems and platforms are undertaken and reported on. Σ Legacy platforms are reviewed against baseline configuration.
+CMM 2 Planned & Tracked Baseline configuration guides are developed, incorporating vendor and best-practice publications.
 Updates to software are reviewed for configuration changes prior to deployment.
 All new systems adhere to the baseline configuration.
-CMM 1 Informal Baseline configuration guides do not exist, and best-practice adherence is ad-hoc.
-Systems are likely to be inconsistently configured, with the risk of insecure defaults being enabled.
+M 1 mal Baseline configuration guides do not exist, and best-practice adherence is ad-hoc.
+CMM 1 Informal Systems are likely to be inconsistently configured, with the risk of insecure defaults being enabled.

 - Corporate network

 - Cloud services

 - Operating systems and deployed software

 - Internal-facing systems

 - External/internet-facing systems

-- System and software Developers and application support teams
+- System and software developers and application support teams

 - Third-party vendors who provide and are responsible for software.

 Default configurations on software and applications can leave organisations insecure and vulnerable to exploitation by malicious actors.
-This standard aims to focus efforts on the reviewing and updating of configurations on new and existing software, and to adopt secure implementation practices.
+This Standard aims to focus efforts on the reviewing and updating of configurations on new and existing software, and to adopt secure implementation practices.

-Implementation of this standard will reduce security vulnerabilities in an organisation's environment and introduce processes for the secure implementation of software.
-Some of the concerns this standard aims to address include:
+Implementation of this Standard will reduce security vulnerabilities in an organisation's environment and introduce processes for the secure implementation of software.
+Some of the concerns this Standard aims to address include: